 Scribble on a piece of plastic bag with washable markers.
 Paint a piece of white with plain water.
 While the paper is still wet turn the colored ziploc bag over onto the paper so the marker side is down.
-A damp paper will keep the colors more “in place” while adding more water will let them move and blend a little more.
+A damp paper will keep the colors more “in place” while a paper saturated with more water will let the colors move and blend a little more.

 If it’s on the drier side feel free to take the plastic off immediately and use it again!

 What do with your kid’s abstract painting….